 If you want to find a trendy party populated by art students and people who work in media, head to La Condesa.

-Or, if swanky drinks at a cocktail bar is more your style, you'll feel totally at home in Polanco.
+Or, if swanky drinks at a cocktail bar are more your style, you'll feel totally at home in Polanco.

-And you had better develop a taste for tequila, mescal, and pulque, because those are the local drinks you should be trying on a night out in DF!
+And you had better develop a taste for tequila, mezcal, and pulque because those are the local drinks you should be trying on a night out in DF!

-But for when you need a bit of a breather and an escape from city life, being surrounded by such incredible nature becomes a really wonderful thing.
+But for when you need a bit of a breather and an escape from city life, being surrounded by such incredible nature becomes a beautiful thing.

-On my weekends in DF, I would head just outside of the city, climb a huge volcano, and reach snow.
-An amazing way of doing something atypical in a capital city, breathing some incredibly fresh air, and doing something really adventurous.
+On my weekends in DF, I would head just outside the city, climb a massive volcano, and reach snow.